domdavis/ch-products-elite-map/layouts/redux.md

-# Elite: Dangerous - Full HOTAS layout (version 2.1.1)
+# Elite: Dangerous - Redux HOTAS layout (version 3.0.0) Beta

 This map is a simplified version of the _full_ map and utilises only a single `shift` button.
-Notes are included below to indicate changes from previous maps.
-It is also recommended you study the [Layout][pdf] before flying with this map.
+It is recommended you study the [Layout][pdf] before flying with this map.

 > **Note:** This map uses CMS scripts to maintain compatibility with the _full_ map.
 If this was built as a stand alone map it could be mapped purely in the UI without scripting.

+## Mouse

+By default mouse head-look is disabled.
+On screens where the mouse can be used (e.g. station interface and galaxy may) it controls the cursor.

-## Axis Layout
+## Axis Layout (Flight)

 ### Fighterstick